 What are Single Cut Diamonds?

 A diamond that is cut into round brilliant shape but has fewer facets than standard 57 or 58 is referred to as “single cut diamond” or “melee”.
+Such stones typically weigh less than 0.10 carats and are often used in pavé settings.

 As a rule single cut diamonds have only 16, 17 or 18 facets.